juice-shop/pwning-juice-shop/part2/xss.md

 > link or third-party web page.
 The attack string is included as part of
 > the crafted URI or HTTP parameters, improperly processed by the
 > application, and returned to the victim.[^2]

 #### Hints

+:wrench: **TODO**

+### Perform a DOM XSS attack

+> DOM-based Cross-Site Scripting is the de-facto name for XSS bugs which
+> are the result of active browser-side content on a page, typically
+> JavaScript, obtaining user input and then doing something unsafe with
+> it which leads to execution of injected code.
+>
+> The DOM, or Document Object Model, is the structural format used to
+> represent documents in a browser.
+The DOM enables dynamic scripts such
+> as JavaScript to reference components of the document such as a form
+> field or a session cookie.
+The DOM is also used by the browser for
+> security - for example to limit scripts on different domains from
+> obtaining session cookies for other domains.
+A DOM-based XSS
+> vulnerability may occur when active content, such as a JavaScript
+> function, is modified by a specially crafted request such that a DOM
+> element that can be controlled by an attacker.[^3]

+#### Hints